Minimal acceleration for the multi-dimensional isentropic Euler equations: Dissipative Solutions

 We can now iterate the procedure outlined above, using the final data $(\RHO_\tau, \BU_\tau)$ of one timestep as the initial data for the next minimization problem.
 Notice that because of \eqref{E:ENINQ} the new initial data again has finite total energy and is therefore admissible.
 We will denote by $(\RHO_\tau^k, \BU_\tau^k)$ and $X_\tau^k, W_\tau^k$ the corresponding approximate solutions and transport maps/velocities at times $t_\tau^k := k\tau$, with $k\in\N_0$.
 Here we use the subscript $\tau$ to emphasize the \emph{dependence on the timestep}.
 Let

 for $\RHO_\tau^k$-a.e.\ $x\in\R^d$ be the interpolation of transport/velocity, and

 the interpolated density and Eulerian velocity, for $t \in [t_\tau^k, t_\tau^{k+1}]$ and $k\in\N_0$.

-If now $\eta \in C^1_c([0,\infty))$ and $\zeta \in \AF$, then $(\RHO_\tau,\BU_t)$ satisfies the analogue of \eqref{E:MOMQ2}, with time integration over $[0,\infty)$.
+If now $\eta \in \C^1_c([0,\infty))$ and $\zeta \in \AF$, then $(\RHO_\tau,\BU_\tau)$ satisfies the analogue of \eqref{E:MOMQ2}, with time integration over $[0,\infty)$.
 When adding up the error terms, we find that the contributions from the first term on the right-hand side of \eqref{E:ERROR} amounts to adding $\tau$ for every timestep because $\E[\RHO_\tau^k, \BU_\tau^k]$ is bounded by $\bar{E}$ uniformly in $k,\tau$; see \eqref{E:ENINQ}.
 Since $\eta$ has compact support in some interval $[0,T]$, this contibution is bounded by $CT \, \EPS \bar{E}$, which can be made arbitrarily small, uniformly in $\tau$, by choosing $\EPS$ small.
 On the other hand, the contributions from the second term on the right-hand side of \eqref{E:ERROR} can be summed up over all timesteps because the dissipation terms form a telescope sum.
 This contribution is therefore bounded by $C\tau \, C_\EPS \bar{E}$, which converges to zero as $\tau\to 0$.
 We conclude that the error term in the momentum equation vanishes in the limit.
-The continuity equation is satisfied, by construction.
+The continuity equation is satisfied, by construction, but with respect to a different velocity field, which is obtained by transporting the piecewise in time constant velocity $V_\tau$ along the transport map; see \cite{CavallettiSedjroWestdickenberg2019} for details.

 \textbf{Step~3.} We will now pass to the limit $\tau\to 0$.
 The main issue here is to define suitable Young measures that can represent the weak limits of non-linear terms of the form $\RHO\BU\otimes\BU$ and $P(\RHO)$.
 We will use two such Young measures: First, let